dhruvjoshi07/FD-RSMystem/README.md

 Assign risk scores to users and transactions

-Block or flag suspicious activities
+Block or flag suspicious activities...

 Improve security and trust in digital transactions